 While it’s true that most B2B companies can get a lot of mileage out of one product, they have to continuously update their product, or their current customers will lose interest.
 Make a “new feature” segment a part of your content creation schedule to keep your customers in the know and use mockup designs to show how the product will look once it’s launched.

-Your business needs an analytics platform to capture website activity and attribute value to actions your visitors take.
+Your business needs an analytics platform for effective website visitor tracking, capturing website activity and attributing value to actions your visitors take.
 Attribution reporting can come in handy here because it lets you tie activities back to a specific user’s actions across multiple channels, products, and content.

 15. Updating Content

 Updating your content is just as important as making it in the first place.
 Google prefers current blog posts, so if you have content that hasn’t been updated in over a year, most search engines will consider them “dead.”
 Make sure all your content is up to date to increase traffic.